-- When considering whether agreements have an effect on competition, the relevant market in which competition is affected must be defined: see CICRA Guideline 2 - Anti-Competitive Arrangements; - The laws assume that businesses with very low market shares are unlikely to be dominant, so their behaviour will not be caught by the prohibition: see CICRA Guideline 5 - Abuse of a Dominant Position.
-Calculation of market shares requires the relevant market to be defined. - CICRA reviews certain proposed mergers and acquisitions, and must prohibit those that would substantially lessen competition: see CICRA Guideline 6 - Mergers and Acquisitions.
+- When considering whether agreements have an effect on competition, the relevant market in which competition is affected must be defined: see Guideline 1 - Anti-Competitive Arrangements; - The laws assume that businesses with very low market shares are unlikely to be dominant, so their behaviour will not be caught by the prohibition: see Guideline 5 -Abuse of a Dominant Position.
+Calculation of market shares requires the relevant market to be defined. - The Authority reviews certain proposed mergers and acquisitions, and must prohibit those that would substantially lessen competition: see Guideline 8 - Mergers and Acquisitions - substantive assessment.
 Defining the markets relevant to a merger or acquisition is the first step in the process of assessing whether a merger or acquisition may have the effect of substantially lessening competition.

 High market shares are not themselves prohibited, and do not necessarily indicate a competition problem.
-The main purpose of measuring market shares is to establish at an early stage those cases where it is clear that no market power is present and we need take no further action.
+The main purpose of measuring market shares is to establish at an early stage those cases where it is clear that no market power is present and the Authority need take no further action.